laravel/docs/precognition.md

 <a name="installation"></a>
 ## Installation

 We have created some frontend helper libraries to make working with Precognition a dreamy delight.
 If you are going to use Precognition, we recommend installing the appropriate libraries for your project.
 The Laravel starter kits and skeleton install and configure the Precognition libraries, however if your application does not yet have it installed, you can install it via NPM.
-There is a vanilla JavaScript and a VueJS flavoured packages available:
+There is a vanilla JavaScript and a Vue flavoured packages available:

 ```
 # vanilla JavaScript
 npm install laravel-precognition

-# VueJS
+# Vue
 npm install laravel-precognition-vue
 ```